Damir Ismagulov: Ultimate Fighting Championship

 Ismagulov made promotional debut on December 2, 2018, at UFC Fight Night: dos Santos vs. Tuivasa against Alex Gorgees.
 He won the fight via unanimous decision.

 Ismagulov faced Joel Álvarez on February 23, 2019, at UFC Fight Night: Błachowicz vs. Santos.
 He won the fight via unanimous decision.

-Ismagulov faced Thiago Moisés on August 31, 2019, at UFC on ESPN+ 15.
+Ismagulov faced Thiago Moisés on August 31, 2019, at UFC Fight Night 157.
 He won the fight via unanimous decision.

 Ismagulov faced Rafael Alves on May 22, 2021, at UFC Fight Night: Font vs. Garbrandt.
-He won the bout by unanimous decision.
+He won the fight via unanimous decision.

 Ismagulov was expected to face Magomed Mustafaev on October 30, 2021, at UFC 267.
 However at the weigh-ins, Ismagulov came in at 163.5 pounds, missing weight by 7.5 pounds, the bout was subsequently cancelled by the UFC.

 Ismagulov faced Guram Kutateladze on June 18, 2022, at UFC on ESPN 37.
 He won the close bout via split decision.

 Ismagulov faced Arman Tsarukyan on December 17, 2022, at UFC Fight Night 216.
 He lost the fight via unanimous decision.

 On January 1, 2023, Ismagulov announced his retirement on Instagram, citing 'circumstances and health problems'.
 On January 29, Damir revealed that according to his contract with the UFC, he had one more fight left, so he decided to fight as agreed.

+Ismagulov faced Grant Dawson on July 1, 2023, at UFC on ESPN 48.
+He lost the fight by unanimous decision.

+On July 20, 2023, it was announced that Ismagulov had completed his contract and was not renewed.

+Post UFC

+Ismagulov was scheduled to face Adriano Martins on September 21, 2024 at "Alash Pride FC 100".
+However, Martins pulled out for unknown reasons and was replaced by Oberdan Tenório on short notice.
+Ismagulov won the fight via a spinning kick knockout in the first round.